Avinash-Kamath/developer-docs/src/content/docs/guides/m2m/user-delegated-access.md

 ---
-title: Third-Party Apps (User-delegated Access)
+title: User-delegated Access
 sidebar:
-  label: Third-Party Apps
+  label: User-delegated Access
-prev: false

 ---

 **Enable external developers to build integrations that access your APIs on behalf of users**